iamrishupatel/exploring-go/README.md

       ```bash
       ./crypto-masters
       ```
-    - It shoud print rates of some currencies from the cex api.
+    - It should print rates of some currencies from the cex api.